passaglia/yomikata/README.md

 For details on data processing and training, see the [main notebook](https://github.com/passaglia/yomikata/tree/main/notebooks).

 Note: yomikata's dictionary module depends on `fugashi`, which cannot yet be pip installed on M1 Macs.
-You get around this by installing fugashi directly from source.
+Youcan get around this by installing fugashi directly from source.
 If you don't need the dictionary module, you can also just install yomikata from source without fugashi.